Test-Time Optimization of Physical Query Plans with LLMs

-We therefore introduce a \emph{streamlined physical plan representation} that preserves all optimization-relevant information while aggressively removing redundancy.\footnote{For instance, our analysis indicates that without this compression, the prompt size for a median TPC-DS query we generate would increase roughly ten-fold to over 2 million characters (Figure~\ref{fig:comp_vs_length} and Table~\ref{tab:prompt_component_breakdown}), thereby exceeding standard context windows and rendering the optimization of complex workloads impossible.} This representation deduplicates file-level statistics, compresses type encodings, and omits execution-irrelevant fields such as file locations and per-partition replicas.
+We therefore introduce a \emph{streamlined physical plan representation} that preserves all optimization-relevant information while aggressively removing redundancy.\footnote{For instance, without this compression, a median TPC-DS query's prompt would grow roughly ten-fold to over 2 million characters (Figure~\ref{fig:comp_vs_length}, Table~\ref{tab:prompt_component_breakdown}), thereby exceeding standard context windows and making optimization of complex workloads infeasible.} This representation deduplicates file-level statistics, compresses type encodings, and omits execution-irrelevant fields such as file locations and per-partition replicas.
 The result is typically about 10$\times$ smaller than the original serialized plan, making it practical to provide as LLM input.
-Here is an example of reduction, where information coming from different columns is aggregated in a single statistics.
+Here is an example of reduction, where information coming from different columns is aggregated in a single statistic.

 \begin{schemabox}{Statistics Representation} { \textbf{Full Stats (24 lines/col $\times$ 14 cols = 336 lines)}

 } \tcblower { \textbf{Succinct Stats (4 lines total)}

 } \end{schemabox}